Rate Cuts and Rate Cuts and Rate Cuts and Tate McRaete

 CPI, which measures the changes in prices paid by US consumers, is one of the more favored inflation data points by the Federal Reserve.
 And this chart, that measures core services excluding housing while accounting for 28% of the consumption basket measured, is concerning for two reasons.
 Core services exclude food and energy because their prices are seen to be more volatile.
 Thus, underlying core services are seen to be a more accurate representation of the true demands of the American consumer.
 Seeing how core services (less shelter) unexpectedly picked up in the latest CPI Report, we think this is conclusive evidence to rule out a 50 bp rate cut.

 When considering housing, shelter prices increased 0.5% in the past month.
 This sticky inflation is particularly concerning when thinking about the American consumer and the accompanying job’s data mentioned in last week’s BluRB (notably downward revisions).
 MBS yields have fallen to one-year lows, but construction costs remain high and housing prices remain excruciatingly high.
 Thus, mortgage applications are still at 5-year lows despite incoming rate cuts and lowering mortgage rates.
-As credit becomes more accessible to the average American, housing supply is not at the point to grow symmetrically with demand, meaning there is no downward pressure in the housing market, despite the expected change in policy.
+Although credit is becoming more accessible to the average American, housing supply is not at the point to grow symmetrically with demand, meaning there is little downward price pressure in the housing market, despite the expected change in policy.

 Accordingly, we still believe it is the time to cut rates and 25 bp is an adequate amount, however, we do not think the Fed, nor the state of the US economy is in a good position at all.
 Is this a soft landing?
 Hopefully, but it will be a rocky one.